hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 To me it looks ok.
 Result is type of the first argument. `#"^A" = 1`

 [8:25:43](#XZhdRUJqYmSBoHEBm6xSYwwHozi7KK4Gq_K7QU24Co8) <PeterWAWood>:
-Something to catch the unsuspecting - like me  Ì†ΩÌπÇ
+Something to catch the unsuspecting - like me  üôÇ

 [8:26:49](#p7WNSWis20DOdFmxcv-Ikg8VoilDmD8mFU8k1tAuDRI) <Oldes (@oldes.h:matrix.org)>:
 * To me it looks ok.
 Result is type of the first argument. `#"^A" = 1` and `(to float! #"^A") = 1.0`